« Redistricting- What does it mean, House Early Edition | Main | Sorry Charlie »

 People keep asking "But isn't a better strategy for Democrats to vote for Crist?"
 First, I don't think voters are that 'processey.'
 Secondly, the 'rally around Crist' theory also assumes that the several million or so Democrats likely to vote in November are monolithic.
 Trust me, they aren't.

 Simply, I don't see as many as half of Democrats statewide abandoning Kendrick Meek and voting for Charlie Crist, especially with both President Clinton and Obama supporting him, institutional Democrats rallying around him and the vast majority of Democratic electeds remaining firmly in his camp, which is why the time to come to embrace reality and for Democrats to help Meek.
-Otherwise, Marco will remain firmly in the driver's seat, which is where he sits today.

 PrintView Printer Friendly Version